 Five years and six trips to Cambodia later, Dr. Clayton’s relationship with GWHF has grown to include senior design projects, a master’s thesis, and two ongoing doctoral projects on mechatronics and robotics for humanitarian mine action.
 In addition, he has started engaging with the Cambodian robotics community by co-organizing the Conference on Robotics in Cambodia.

-Dr. Clayton’s four-month stay in the country as a Fulbright Scholar began in April 2018.
-He says, “I see so many opportunities to make an impact by leveraging the relationships and connections I have there, but I need this extended stay to accomplish these things.”
-Among his goals are strengthening the Cambodian robotics community, researching robotic solutions for minefield area reduction, teaching mechatronics—his area of expertise—at the Institute of Technology of Cambodia, and leading a teacher training workshop on active learning.
-“My time will be split 50/50 between teaching and research,” he explains.
+Dr. Clayton spent four months in the country as a Fulbright Scholar during the summer of 2018.
+He says, “I saw so many opportunities to make an impact by leveraging the relationships and connections I have there, but I needed this extended stay to accomplish these things.”
+Among his goals were strengthening the Cambodian robotics community, researching robotic solutions for minefield area reduction, teaching mechatronics—his area of expertise—at the Institute of Technology of Cambodia, and leading a teacher training workshop on active learning.
+“My time was split 50/50 between teaching and research,” he explains.

 Meanwhile, work continues on an explosive ordnance disposal robot that has been the focus of Villanova’s relationship with GWHF since the two began collaborating in 2013.
 Visit the College of Engineering website to learn more about that project and to view a related video.